 The Ponce Massacre

-In the city of Ponce, a peaceful protest was planned for March 21, 1937.
-The demonstration was intended to raise the demand for independence and the release from prison of Nationalist leader Dr. Pedro Albizu Campos.
+In the city of Ponce, a peaceful demonstration was planned for March 21, 1937.
+It was intended to commemorate the 1873 abolition of African chattel slavery in Puerto Rico and to demand the release of imprisoned Nationalist leader Dr. Pedro Albizu Campos.

-Although permits were unnecessary, the organizers requested permission to have the event out of respect for the sympathetic mayor of Ponce.
+Although permits were not required the organizers requested permission to have the event out of respect for the sympathetic mayor of Ponce.
 The organizers were granted a legal permit to proceed with their plans.

-The notorious U.S. Army Gen. Blanton Winship was appointed colonial governor by U.S. President Franklin D. Roosevelt.
-Despite the “liberal” projections made by bourgeois historians and apologists Roosevelt was just as brutal as any colonizing head of state acting with imperial arrogance.
-Boricuas suffered tremendously under the FDR administration and Winship’s racist implementation of colonial policy.
+The notorious U.S. Army General Blanton Winship was appointed colonial governor by U.S. President Franklin D. Roosevelt.
+Despite the “progressive” and “liberal” projections made by bourgeois historians and “liberal” apologists, Roosevelt was just as brutal as any colonizing head of state acting with impunity.
+Boricuas suffered tremendously under the FDR administration and Gen. Blanton Winship’s racist implementation of colonial policy.

-Outright military rule was the form of colonial government, pronouncing an occupation by a foreign power.
-Winship tried everything possible to stop the nationalist protest, including using outright gangster tactics aimed to intimidate.
+Outright brutality through military rule was the preferred form of administering colonialism.
+Winship tried everything possible to stop the scheduled nationalist event, including using blatant gangster-type methods aimed to intimidate.

-In this period of intense repression, the U.S. government, through Winship, sought to stamp out all nationalist sentiment of self-identity — especially the quest for independence and self-determination.
+In this period of intense repression, the U.S. government, through Winship, sought to stamp out all nationalist sentiments and the self-identity of the colonized nation — especially its quest for independence and self-determination.

 On that Palm Sunday morning, hundreds of people — women, children and men — gathered at the town plaza, in defiance of the colonial government’s wishes.
-Among those who assembled were women dressed in all white who gathered as Nurses of the Republic.
-The youth organization of the Nationalist Party, the Cadets of the Republic, who were present in uniform, black shirts and white pants.
-Church congregations and others also formed their contingents.
+Among those who assembled were women dressed in all white who gathered as Nurses of the Republic; the mostly youth comprised Cadets of the Republic — the para-military wing of the Nationalist Party were present in uniform, black shirts and white pants; church congregations and others also formed their contingents.

 A Nationalist color guard in military formation unveiled the outlawed Puerto Rican flag.
-With clenched fists in the air, the crowd began to proudly sing “La Borinqueña” — the original (revolutionary) national anthem of the colonized people.
+With clenched fists in the air, the crowd began to sing “La Borinqueña” — the original (revolutionary) version of the national anthem of the Puerto Rican people.

 At this point, the police had completely sealed off the area where the nationalist protest was gathering.
-With grenades, tear-gas bombs, carbine rifles and machine guns, under the directions of Winship and the central colonial government, the police prepared the bloody onslaught.
+With grenades, tear-gas bombs, carbine rifles and Tommy sub-machine guns, under the directions of Blanton Winship the police prepared for the bloody onslaught.

-Once the crowd began to march, and with full knowledge that the mostly young participants were unarmed, the police did the unimaginable — they opened fire.
+Once the crowd began to march, knowing that the mostly young participants were unarmed, the police did the unimaginable — they opened fire.

-The barrage lasted about 5 minutes.
-The participants which included elderly and children helplessly attempted to escape the horror.
-The entire gathering began to desperately run to save their lives from whistling bullets everywhere.
-People screamed in horror as they witnessed the chaos and blood splattering from the bodies of their compatriots who fell to the ground from gunshots wounds.
+The barrage lasted about 13 minutes.
+The participants which included elderly and children helplessly attempted to escape the unexpected horror.
+People began to desperately run to save their lives from bullets flying everywhere.
+They screamed terrified witnessing the chaos and blood splattering bodies of compatriots who fell to the ground from gunshots wounds.

-When the shooting ended, 19 people had been killed and over 200 lay wounded.
+When the shooting ended, 21 people had been killed and over 200 wounded.
+The American Civil Liberties Union investigated the tragedy.
+It was concluded by forensic investigation that those who died were shot in the back.
 The event brought sadness and shock throughout Puerto Rico.
-The funeral procession for the martyrs was one of the largest in Puerto Rican history — about 200,000 people attended.
+The funeral procession for the martyrs was one of the largest in the country’s history — about 20,000 people attended.

-The cruelty of the Ponce Massacre sheds light on the many hideous crimes committed by the U.S. government against the Puerto Rican people.
-Destruction, death, plunder and rape are the trademarks of this system.
-Puerto Ricans are expendable to the U.S. colonizers; let us never forget how the U.S. government allowed 4,743 Puerto Ricans to die from the devastation caused by Hurricane Maria.
+The cruelty of the Ponce Massacre sheds light on the many heinous acts committed by the U.S. in Puerto Rico.
+Destruction, death, plunder and rape are the trademarks of colonialism.
+U.S. rulers perceive Puerto Ricans as expendable; let us not forget how modern times Washington officials allowed 4,743 Puerto Ricans to die from neglect, following the devastation of Hurricane Maria.